al11588/LostTapes/README.md

 * [CSV Test 2]: There is a supplementary CSV file for download here: state_abbreviations.csv.
 This "data dictionary" contains state abbreviations alongside state names.
 For the state field of the input CSV, replace each state abbreviation with its associated state name from the data dictionary.

+* [Mean Median and Mode]: How do you do mean, median and mode?

 [CSV Test]:https://github.com/al11588/Losttapes/tree/master/CSVTest/csvstringcleaning

 [CSV Test 2]:https://github.com/al11588/Losttapes/tree/master/CSVTest/csvcodeswapper

+[Mean Median and Mode]:https://github.com/al11588/LostTapes/tree/master/MathTest/meanmedianmode